Data-Science-Tanoshimu/Name-Generator/README.md

 # Name-Generator

-A english name generator created using a bayesian network.
+An english name generator created using a bayesian network.

 Library - [pgmpy](https://pgmpy.org/) (a library for probabilistic graphical models)